TomHarrop/ird-5acc-paper/notes/outline.md

-# AP2 gene expression regulates inflorescence architecture
+# Panicle architecture in domesticated and wild rice: an AP2 story?

 ## Introduction